Year 1 Year 2 and Year 3 outcomes:

-In an April 2020 publication of WATER II data in the Canadian J Urol, Desai et. al.5 report, 2 year safety and effectiveness of the Aquablation procedure for treatment with men with symptomatic benign prostatic hyperplasia (BPH) and large volume 80-150 cc prostates.
+In an April, 2020 publication of WATER II data in the Canadian J Urol, Desai et. al.5 report 2 year safety and effectiveness of the Aquablation procedure for treatment in men with symptomatic benign prostatic hyperplasia (BPH) and large volume 80-150 cc prostates.
 The study provides strong evidence that Aquablation provides excellent mid-term (2 year) long-term relief of LUTS related to BPH.
-The study is notable in that enrolled men (target range 80-150 cc, mean 107 cc, 83% with a large median lobe), a group that typically cannot undergo TURP were included.
+The study is notable in that enrolled men (target range 80-150 cc, mean 107 cc, 83% with a large median lobe), a group that typically cannot undergo TURP, were included.

 Canadian Urological Association (CUA) 2018 guidelines also give a “conditional recommendation based on moderate-quality evidence” that Aquablation may be offered to men “interested in preserving ejaculatory function, with prostates <80 cc, with or without a middle lobe”.12

 A 2018 National Institute for Health and Care Excellence (NICE) systematic review based on 6-month WATER results concluded the procedure should only be used with “special arrangements,” a defined designation meaning there are uncertainties about safety and effectiveness.13